rippedpiracy/docs/Audio/Music.md

 [**CUETools**](http://cue.tools/wiki/CUETools) - CUETools is a tool for lossless audio/CUE sheet format conversion.
 The goal is to make sure the album image is preserved accurately.

-[**Tune My Music**](https://www.tunemymusic.com/) - Transfer your music library from any music service to any other you want.
+[**TuneMyMusic**](https://www.tunemymusic.com/) - Transfer your music library from any music service to any other you want.
 Supports Spotify, TIDAL, Apple Music, YouTube, Amazon Music, Pandora and many more.
+*<small>TuneMyMusic by itself has some free-tier limits, using it to transfer your libary to Deezer via [this partnership](https://www.deezer.com/explore/en-us/features/transfer-playlist/) doesn't.</small>*